I am an Assistant Professor at Peking University.

 Discrete Choice Data with Unobserved Heterogeneity: A Conditional Binary Quantile Model.
 77th Annual MPSA Conference, 2019, Chicago, USA.

-Player Heterogeneity and Equilibrium Multiplicity: Local Identification Using a Bayesian Strategic Quantile Model(with Thomas König).
+Player Heterogeneity and Equilibrium Multiplicity: Local Identification Using a Bayesian Strategic Quantile Model.
 Joint Annual Conference of the GPSA Methods of Political Science Section and the SPSA Empirical Methodology Working Group, 2019, Basel, Switzerland.

 American Political Science Review